Governor Wolf Announces Funding to Clean Up and Renew Three Former Industrial Sites

 Montgomery County: The Redevelopment Authority of the County of Montgomery was granted $76,582 for an assessment of the former Pottstown Plating Works property.
 The site is 3.89 acres and contains a two-story, 46,500-square-foot vacant building.
 The assessment will include soil samples, ground water samples, vapor intrusion evaluation, and reporting.
 The Redevelopment Authority of the County of Montgomery is working with 215 South Washington Street, LLC, to assess and remediate the site for use for light manufacturing, warehousing, distribution, call center, and general small business.
 The project is anticipated to create between 20 and 75 new jobs.

-For more information about the Industrial Site Reuse program or DCED, visit the DCED Website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.
+For more information about the Industrial Site Reuse program or the Department of Community and Economic Development, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.